 Get it in writing.
 This was a driving philosophy of the Victorian era, when reason, logic, and proof were paramount—and collecting was taking off in Europe and the United States.
 But Native people didn’t write things down.
 There was no written record for Eurocentric scholars to peruse in order to glean their proof.
 No written world = no named artist.
 Just because these scholars didn’t know or write down the names of these artists doesn’t mean Native communities didn’t know who among them were the greatest at what they did.
 They just didn’t need to write it down; they already knew.

 Let’s work together.
 Artworks were often created by many women working together to complete their important tasks.
-It would be difficult to name a maker of moccasins when one woman may have tanned the hide, another two quilled the vamp, and another tightly sewed the soul to the vamp.
+It would be difficult to name a maker of moccasins when one woman may have tanned the hide, another two quilled the vamp, and another tightly sewed the sole to the vamp.
 Women in the Plains region, for instance, often worked in guilds, shared the labor, and passed on their traditions—to name just one maker would have been a disservice to all of them.

 Who’s in charge here?
 In the philosophies of many Native nations, both women and men came together to support each other and the group.
 While they had separate duties, none was considered more important than the other because all were needed.
 This was not the philosophy of the Eurocentric, Victorian-era male who had been taught to control and dominate the women in his world and his environment.
 As Eurocentric male anthropologists went out to research Native nations, through the lens of their perceived normal perspective, they made assumptions about Native male/female relationships.
 They assumed men were dominant, so they spoke to men, and they privileged information about men.
 Very little information about women seemed important to record.
 Furthermore, Native women often wouldn’t talk to men because it wouldn’t have been appropriate in many Nations.
 For these reasons, knowledge about women was often overlooked, lost, or only available as a small annotation among the records.